LF-digitala-kanaler/LFDS/content/components/web/button-and-links/buttons.md

       ### Variations

-      We have three main versions of buttons, but other versions exist as part of another component (such as in [alerts](../system-display/alert#alert-with-button)):
+      We have three main variations of buttons, but other versions exist as part of another component (such as in [alerts](../system-display/alert#alert-with-button)):

       * Primary button